Diabetic Nephropathy and Hypertension Management

 Definition: Diabetic nephropathy (DN) is a clinical syndrome characterized by persistent albuminuria, a relentless decline in the glomerular filtration rate (GFR) and raised arterial blood pressure (BP).
 Persistent albuminuria (>300 mg/24 hr or >200 µg/min) in at least two of three consecutive nonketotic urine samples is the hallmark of diabetic nephropathy.

 Epidemiology: About 20% to 30% of patients with type 1 or type 2 diabetes develop nephropathy, but in type 2 diabetes, a considerably smaller fraction progress to end-stage renal disease (ESRD).
 However, because of the much greater prevalence of type 2 diabetes, such patients constitute over half of the patients starting dialysis.
-Overall, it occurs in 20% to 40% of all diabetics and is the leading cause of ESRD in the U.S. and Europe.
+Overall, DN occurs in almost 30% of all diabetics and is the leading cause of ESRD in the U.S. and Europe.
 Early diagnosis of diabetes and early intervention are critical in preventing the normal progression to renal failure seen in many type 1 and a significant percentage of type 2 diabetics.

 In the United Kingdom Prospective Diabetes Study (UKPDS), the risk of a patient with type 2 diabetes progressing from normoalbuminuria to microalbuminuria was 2% per year, risk of progressing to macroalbuminuria was 2.8% per year, and the risk of macroalbuminuria to elevated creatinine level was 2.3% per year.
 However, in that study, the competing risk of death exceeded the risk of progression once macroalbuminuria had developed.
 Risk of death was 0.7% per year for normoalbuminuric patients, 3.5% per year for macroalbuminuric patients, and 12.1% per year for patients with elevated level of serum creatinine.
 There is considerable racial/ethnic variability in this regard, with native Americans; Hispanics, especially Mexican Americans; and African Americans having a much higher risk of developing ESRD than non-Hispanic whites with type 2 diabetes.